 - 2 cups freshly grated Parmigiano-Reggiano cheese

-- 1. Combine the yeast and warm water in a small bowl and let sit until bubbly, about 5 minutes.
+- 1. Combine the yeast and warm water in a small bowl and set aside until foamy, about 5 minutes.
 Stir in the olive oil.

-- 3. Divide the dough into 4 equal pieces and shape into balls.
-Dust with flour and place on a floured cookie sheet.
+- 3. Divide the dough into 4 equal pieces and shape them into balls.
+Dust the balls with flour and place them on a lightly floured baking sheet.
 Cover with plastic wrap and let the dough rise in a warm place until doubled in size, 1 to 2 hours.
 (The dough can be stored in an airtight container for up to 2 days.)

 - 4. Preheat the oven to 425°F (220°C).
-Have ready 2 nonstick cookie sheets or grease regular cookie sheets with olive oil.
+Have ready 2 nonstick baking sheets or slick two regular baking sheets with olive oil.